 Chair - The chair shall be the Safe Sport Chair.

-Members - The Committee shall be comprised of the Safe Sport Chair, Operational Risk Committee Chair, and at least 3 (three) additional members of which one shall be a coach and one an official with a sufficient number of Athletes Representatives so as to constitute at least twenty percent (20%) of the voting membership of the Committee.
+Members - The Committee shall be comprised of the Safe Sport/Operational Chair, , and at least 3 (three) additional members of which one shall be a coach and one an official with a sufficient number of Athletes Representatives so as to constitute at least twenty percent (20%) of the voting membership of the Committee.

 Duties - The duties shall be as outlined in the IES Policies and Procedures.